ChristianAoC/energy-dashboard/README.md

 After registration, you will need to upload some files.
 Go to Settings > Upload Files and upload a metadata and a polygon file.
 The benchmark file is already included in the release, so don't worry about that for now.
 You will also need to either provide offline files or to set up the database endpoint to feed the dashboard (If you haven't done so already).

 You can find an example dataset along with the metadata and a polygon file [under releases in the sidebar of the GitHub repository](https://github.com/ChristianAoC/energy-dashboard/releases/latest).
-The offline files need to be uploaded onto your server into the `./data/offline/` folder, metadata and polygons can uploaded via the dashboard (or upload along with the offline files into the data folder).
+The offline files need to be uploaded onto your server into the `./data/offline/` folder, metadata and polygons can be uploaded via the dashboard (or upload along with the offline files into the data folder).

 > [!IMPORTANT]
 > If you manually upload a metadata (.xlsx) file, you need to go to one of these endpoints to initialise them.
 You need to log into an account with admin level permissions to access the endpoints.